joerg-weber/joerg-weber.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a postdoctoral fellow in mathematics at the [University of Vienna](https://www.univie.ac.at/en/), mentored by [Adrian Constantin](https://mathematik.univie.ac.at/en/about-us/staff/?api_pkey=36146&no_cache=1&api_task=member_details&api_lang=en).
-I obtained my Ph.D. in 2020 from the [University of Bayreuth](https://www.uni-bayreuth.de/en) under the supervision of [Gerhard Rein](https://www.diffgleichg.uni-bayreuth.de/en/team/prof-rein/).
+I obtained my doctorate in 2020 from the [University of Bayreuth](https://www.uni-bayreuth.de/en) under the supervision of [Gerhard Rein](https://www.diffgleichg.uni-bayreuth.de/en/team/prof-rein/).
 Afterwards I was a postdoctoral fellow and researcher at [Lund University](https://www.lunduniversity.lu.se), mentored by [Erik Wahlén](https://portal.research.lu.se/en/persons/erik-wahlen).

 My research concerns the analytical study of nonlinear partial differential equations, in particular within the scope of fluid mechanics and kinetic theory.
 My main interests include